fatiharapoglu/twitter/README.md

 -   [x] optimistic update on follow/unfollow
 -   [x] lazy load tweets / react query implementation for lazy loading
 -   [x] add is following you feature
+-   [ ] complete edit profile page
 -   [ ] cascade in postgresql / how to handle deleted tweets
 -   [ ] add delete options for users tweets
 -   [ ] authorization wall for delete/follow/unfollow
 -   [ ] add retweet and delete tweet logic
--   [ ] change explore to home, home only followings
--   [ ] global-error / error handling detailed
--   [ ] find throw new Errors, console.logs, message:, error:, snackbar here
--   [ ] handle loadings better, maybe add local next loading files?
--   [ ] think about handling related errors in the fetch folder
--   [ ] exlude password in prisma includes:{}, fix types and what includes for all api routes
+-   [ ] exlude password in prisma includes:{}, fix types and what includes for all api routes, chance include to select, more readable
 -   [ ] single tweet page shows all replies or only first degree replies?
 -   [ ] single tweet page refactor with images
 -   [ ] handle errors like "user already exists"
 -   [ ] isUploading feature
--   [ ] complete edit profile page
 -   [ ] profile pic, header pic change in profile
 -   [ ] fix url for photos (only short url exist for now, will give error)
 -   [ ] header and profile picture click fullscreen preview